What is pallet in/pallet out?

 - The pallets came in with their own unique license plate IDs.
 While you still have the receipt open in SmartScan, tap Confirm, ensure the charges are correct, then tap Confirm again to confirm the receipt.

 - The system automatically assigned MU labels to the pallets.
 You must confirm the receipt in 3PL Warehouse Manager.

 - Log in to the system, then locate the receipt under Receipts > Find Receipts.
 If needed, use the search filters in the left pane and click Search to refine the results displayed in the grid.

-- Select the receipt from the grid, then click Documents > MU Label > Default to generate the auto-assigned license plate IDs.
+- Select the receipt from the grid, then click Documents > MU Label, and select a label template to generate the auto-assigned license plate IDs.